 If you have been blessed with twins, then you can try to employ any one of the above breastfeeding techniques for newborn babies.
 Depending on how comfortable you are, you can either breastfeed your twins together or one at a time.
-To make yourself even more comfortable, use a large pillow or cushion under your little ones and gently support them with your hands on their upper backs,
+Ensure you are in a comfortable breastfeeding position.
+You can use a large pillow or cushion under your little ones and gently support them with your hands on their upper backs.

 Mothers with twins can also go for the double rugby ball hold or the double clutch.In this technique, you feed the twins in tandem while having your hands free.
 But if they’re newborns, you would definitely need a specific twin breastfeeding pillow.
 This provides extra support, helps both babies to get in the position, and reduces the pressure on your tummy( if you’ve had a c-section).

 In this position, your baby lies on his back, then you stoop over him on all fours and hang your nipple over his mouth.
 It is helpful for those mothers who have conditions like mastitis and don’t want their breasts to be touched or squeezed.
 Mums do this for short periods and can be performed while you’re sitting or lying down.
 No need to strain your back or shoulders, use pillows to support yourself.

 This is basically breastfeeding your child in a carrier or sling.
 Nursing in a sling is highly convenient and allows you to do light chores while you’re at it.
 The position is ideal for babies who can hold their heads up or are full-fledged breastfeeders.
 Many slings are available but whatever you choose, ensure that your baby’s chin is not pressed against his chest.

 Dancer Hand Nursing Position